dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 The first statement creates a `registry` where the application context can be registered.
 The second statement registers an injector factory that creates the `ApplicationContext` instance passing in the `invalidator` function passed to the factory.
 The factory creates an injector function that returns the created `ApplicationContext` instance.

-{% instruction 'Add the registry to the projector' %}
+{% instruction 'Pass the registry to the renderer when mounting' %}

-We need to pass the `registry` to the `projector` via the `setProperties` method to ensure that it is available for all widget and container instances.
+We need to pass the `registry` to the `renderer` as an option on the `mount` function.
+This ensures that the `registry` instance is available for all widget and container instances.

-{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:36 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:34 %}

 Now that the `ApplicationContext` injector factory is defined, and the `registry` gets set on the `projector`, it is time to create the components that will use it.
 In the next section, we will create a non-visual widget called a `Container` that will allow injecting state into the `WorkerForm` and `WorkerContainer` widgets.